 Gheorghe is in his late 20s, bearded, and in a black jacket and slacks.
 He is chirpy, talkative, but cannot stop for long.
 He’s from Rahova in south Bucharest.
 Why is he here?

 “I came two and half years ago,” he says.
 “The drugs are better here.”

 Six Romanians are part of this camp in Valdemingómez, while further down the street, away from the drugs zone, is another Romanian village - El Gallinero - whose inhabitants are mainly rubbish pickers and pickpockets.

 In Valdemingomez, Romanians work as ‘employees’ of the drug dealers.
 They guard the gate and watch if the police are getting intrusive, shouting back to the dealers if the cops are closing in.
-It’s a frontline job, which means sometimes they go to prison.
+It’s a frontline job, which means sometimes they get arrested - and go to prison.

 Standing in a bandana and sandals, with his feet wrapped in bandages is Ioan, also from Bucharest.
 Because of an infection, he needs to change the bandages every two days.

 “I want some trainers,” he tells Iñaki.